What is school refusal?

 - Find out about the school’s attendance and absence policies and procedures.
 The principal, student coordinator or school welfare coordinator should be able to help you with these.

 - If your child needs ongoing support to stay engaged in school, ask the school about forming an attendance student support group.
 This group can work with you to find the best ways to support your child’s attendance.
-The school might also have a mentoring or student support program to help your child stay connected to school.

 - Set up regular appointments with your primary contact at the school – class teacher, principal, counsellor or welfare coordinator.
 This will help you and the school check your child’s progress and ongoing support needs.